 Performance results continue to demonstrate gaps in achievement for SCUSD students relative to their peers across the state and significant gaps within the district for multiple student groups.
-These gaps are discussed in detail within the 'Reflections: Identified Need' section below and inform many of the desired outcomes set within the plan.
+These gaps are discussed in detail within the 'Reflections: Identified Need' section below and inform many of the target student outcomes set within the plan.
 SCUSD acknowledges that the persistent gaps in performance for Students with Disabilities, English Learners, Foster Youth, Homeless Youth, Low-Income students, African American students, Hispanic/Latino students, American Indian/Alaska Native, and Native Hawaiian/Pacific Islander students are unacceptable and that the system we have historically operated has perpetuated these outcomes.
 In short, the current system has failed to meet the needs of many students and the district has a long way to go before it realizes the vision set forth in the guiding principle.
 Significant systemic change is required and, as has been called for by educational partners, the status quo needs to be disrupted.
 SCUSD often cites W.E.
 Deming who said, "Every system is perfectly designed to get the results that it gets."
 The system as it stands now (our status quo) has continued to meet the needs of some students, but not all.
-SCUSD needs to produce a different set of results and this requires changes to the system.
+SCUSD needs to produce a different set of results and this will require changes to the system.

-Over the past two years the COVID-19 pandemic has led to closure of physical school sites, implementation of distance learning, and ongoing staffing challenges, including those related to the 2021-22 omicron variant surge.
+Over the past two years the COVID-19 pandemic has led to closure of physical school sites, implementation of distance learning, and ongoing staffing challenges, including those related to the 2020-21 omicron variant surge.
 All of these factors have had profound and lasting impacts on the district, including the exacerbation of existing inequities.
 This has also helped to shine a light on the gaps that were already present.
 Addressing the learning loss experienced by students during the pandemic as well as long-standing opportunity and performance gaps requires intensive and focused effort at all grade levels.
 Prior to and throughout the pandemic, SCUSD has remained committed to applying the principles of Continuous Improvement in planning and implementation at the district, program, and site levels.
 The intent is to transform the district's culture to one of data-based decision-making and equity-driven resource allocation.
 The implementation of an effective Multi-Tiered System of Supports at all school sites is an essential part of this aim and is the district's primary area of focus in 2022-23 and beyond to improve the outcomes for all students.

 What is MTSS?
-A Multi-Tiered System of Supports (MTSS) is a system for assuring that every student will thrive as a result of high quality instruction and whole child supports in a challenging, supportive, and inclusive learning environment.
+A Multi-Tiered System of Supports (MTSS) is a framework to ensure successful educational outcomes for ALL students by using a data-based problem-solving process to provide and evaluate the effectiveness of multiple tiers of integrated academic, behavioral, and social-emotional instruction and intervention supports matched to student need in alignment with educational standards.
+In other words, MTSS is a system for assuring that every student will thrive as a result of high quality instruction and whole child supports in a challenging, supportive, and inclusive learning environment.